robmikh/linkerhell/README.md

 # linkerhell
 A project that reproduces a linking issue.
 The issue only seems to reproduce on Windows when doing a debug build.
+There is now an (imperfect) solution identified.

 ## The Project
 This is a minimal repro of the issue taken from a larger project.
 In short, `rust-lib` is a rust component that builds into a static lib.
 This lib is then linked into `cpp-exe`, a C++ executable, which consumes it.